 -Msgr.
 Rob Panke, President of the National Conference of Diocesan Vocation Directors

 “To Save a Thousand Souls is a feast of information.
 Its detailed exposition is the most complete I have ever seen.
 It will help many men to come to a clear knowledge of priesthood and seminary.
 Fr.
 Brannen’s hard work is evident in the text; it is a labor of love.”

 -Deacon James Keating, Ph.D., Director of Theological Formation, Institute for Priestly Formation

 Fr.
-Brett Brannen served for five years as the vice-rector of Mount St. Mary’s Seminary in Emmitsburg, MD.
+Brett Brannen is the Director of Spiritual Formation at the Pontifical College Josephinum.
+He also served as the vice-rector of Mount St. Mary’s Seminary in Emmitsburg, MD.
 He is widely known as a powerful speaker and an expert in priestly formation.

 Fr.
 Brannen was ordained in 1991 for the Diocese of Savannah, Georgia, and served as Vocation Director beginning in 1993.
-During his tenure, the number of seminarians dramatically expanded from 5 to 28 men.
+During his tenure, the number of seminarians dramatically expanded.
 By 2007, Savannah caught the attention of the national press as it ordained the second-highest number of priests per capita of any diocese in the country.

 Fr.
 Brannen’s book, To Save a Thousand Souls, combines a lifetime of spiritual insight with practical advice and riveting storytelling.
 It is widely hailed as the most comprehensive resource available for men discerning a vocation to diocesan priesthood.
-His new book, A Priest in the Family, helps to quell parents’ concerns about their son’s vocation.
+His book A Priest in the Family helps to quell parents’ concerns about their son’s vocation.

 Breakthrough New Book about Discerning The Priesthood